Faster data operationalization

-Self-Serve Business Intelligence
+Self-Service Business Intelligence

+Big data, no waiting.
 We placed Looker’s business intelligence tools on top of BigQuery in order to put all of the company’s data at their fingertips.
 By building dashboards created to access the data in ways that made sense to the marketing team, we allowed them to slice and dice the data in any way that fit their needs.

 This was a game changer in ways they hadn’t anticipated.
 With direct access to their data they can now ask questions and produce reports in minutes instead of in weeks.
 They can quickly iterate on their inquiries and reach insights significantly faster.
 In addition, they have a better profile of individual customers, both online and in stores.
 They are able to highlight related products and promote in-stock items that are the right size.